 Dr. Kunishige serves as Associate Director of our fellowship training program.
 In addition to articles on melanoma, cutaneous lymphoma, and board review, she is the author of New Beauty Magazine's book Beautiful Skin Revealed.
 Dr. Kunishige is a board-certified dermatologist and active member of the American Academy of Dermatology, American College of Mohs Surgery, American Society of Dermatologic Surgery, and Women's Dermatologic Society.
-She is ABMS board certified in Micrographic Dermatologic Surgery.
+She is ABMS board certified in Micrographic Surgery and Dermatologic Oncology.

 TYLER J. WILLENBRINK, M.D. is a native of Cincinnati, Ohio, graduated summa cum laude from the University of South Carolina Honors College.
 He received his medical degree from University of South Carolina School of Medicine where he graduated summa cum laude and was inducted into the Alpha Omega Alpha Medical Honor Society.
 He completed his dermatology training at the University of Texas at Austin where he served as chief resident during his final year.
 He pursued his fellowship in Mohs Surgery, Cutaneous Oncology, and Facial Plastic & Reconstructive Surgery under the direction of Drs.
 John Zitelli & David Brodland.

 Dr. Willenbrink has co-authored a multitude of research publications in top medical journals and has presented at both national and international academic meetings on a variety of topics related to Mohs surgery and cutaneous oncology.
+Dr. Willenbrink was a recipient of the "Tromovitch Award".
 He has served on committees in national dermatologic organizations.
 He is a member of the American College of Mohs Surgery and a fellow of the American Academy of Dermatology.
-He is ABMS board-certified in Micrographic Dermatologic Surgery.
+He is ABMS board-certified in Micrographic Surgery and Dermatologic Oncology.